-During the first three months of 2008, financing activities provided \$5,235,000 in cash, primarily from proceeds from the exercise of stock options and borrowing on our line of credit.
-In March 2008 we borrowed \$5,000,000 against our line of credit, and used the proceeds primarily to fund the purchase of land in San Diego County and to invest in long term water contracts.
-The line of credit was subsequently repaid during April 2008 using funds received from maturing securities.
-Cash provided by financing activities for the first three months of 2007 totaled \$222,000, primarily due to proceeds from the exercise of stock options.
+During the first six months of 2008, financing activities provided \$626,000 in cash, primarily from proceeds from the exercise of stock options.
+In March 2008, we borrowed \$5,000,000 against our line of credit and used the proceeds primarily to fund the purchase of land in San Diego County and to invest in long-term water contracts.
+The line of credit was subsequently repaid during April and May 2008 using funds received from maturing and sold securities and sales of land.
+Cash provided by financing activities for the first six months of 2007 totaled \$2,474,000, primarily due to proceeds from the exercise of stock options.